 Fulani culture places a high value on self-control and on a certain stoicism which does not allow any demonstration of weakness.
 This emphasis on modesty is seen in the tradition that no Fulani should ever be seen eating.
 When one Fulani wants to express friendship towards another, he will lend him a cow.
 The person receiving the cow takes care of it until it has a calf, and then he returns it to the owner.
-Taking care of the borrowed cow is so important that better care should be taken of it than of one's own cows.
+Taking care of the borrowed cow is so important that they take better care of this one than their own cattle.

 Still following the way of life of their forefathers, they are considered the purest of all Fulani.
 Their customs have changed little in hundreds of years, and they desire to maintain their traditional culture.